Dustin Poirier: Poirier's Louisiana Style Hot Sauce

-On December 8, 2020, Poirier announced on Twitter the release of his brand new Cajun hot sauce brand 'Poirier's Louisiana Style' in collaboration with a Canadian company, Heartbeat Hot Sauce Co.In July 2021 a special 'Heatonist K.O.' edition was also released.
+On December 8, 2020, Poirier announced the release of his brand new Cajun hot sauce brand 'Poirier's Louisiana Style'.
+In July 2021 a special 'Heatonist K.O.' edition was also released.

 Rare Stash

 On January 5, 2022, Poirier announced via Twitter the release of his bourbon 'Rare Stash'.

 Personal life

 Poirier still spends most of his time in Lafayette with his wife and their daughter, but trains at American Top Team in South Florida, where he relocates before fights.
 The couple had their first child in 2016.

 Poirier got his first tattoo at the age of 14.
 Currently, his chest and arms are covered in tattoos, including one on his chest that reads 武士道 (bushidō), which means "the way of warriors" in Japanese.